Tips for Landlords: How to Rent Property in Chicago Without Getting Sued

 First, the federal Fair Credit Reporting Act.
 If you reject an applicant (or demand a co-signer or a bigger deposit) based even in part on a credit or background report, you must send an adverse action notice: name the screening company, tell the applicant the company did not make the decision, and explain their right to a free copy of the report and to dispute it.
 Skipping this is a federal claim with statutory damages, and screening companies will not send the notice for you automatically.

 Second, the Cook County Just Housing Ordinance, which covers Chicago and the suburbs alike.
-It requires criminal history to be handled in a specific sequence: you prequalify the applicant on everything else first — income, credit, rental history — and only then may you run criminal history.
-My understanding of the specifics: you generally cannot consider convictions older than three years, you must do an individualized assessment rather than apply a blanket ban, and the applicant gets a copy of the background check and roughly five business days to dispute or provide context.
+It requires criminal history to be handled in a specific sequence: you prequalify the applicant on everything else first (income, credit, rental history), and only then may you run criminal history.
+The specifics come from the Cook County Commission on Human Rights Interpretive Rules (Part 700): you cannot base an adverse decision on a conviction more than three years old, you must run an individualized assessment rather than apply a blanket ban, you must deliver a copy of the background check to the applicant within five days of obtaining it, the applicant then has five business days to dispute its accuracy or relevance, and you must approve or deny within three business days of receiving that response.
 "No felons, no exceptions" in a Cook County listing is a fair housing complaint waiting for a complainant.

 2. The Security Deposit Decision (Or: Why Chicago Landlords Take Move-In Fees)

-Outside Chicago, don't assume small means exempt: since January 1, 2024, the Security Deposit Return Act (765 ILCS 710) applies to every Illinois residential landlord — Public Act 103-224 removed the old five-unit threshold — and requires itemization within 30 days and return within 45.
+Outside Chicago, don't assume small means exempt: since January 1, 2024, the Security Deposit Return Act (765 ILCS 710) applies to every Illinois residential landlord (Public Act 103-224 removed the old five-unit threshold).
+It requires an itemized statement within 30 days of the later of the date the tenant vacated or the date the tenant's right of possession ended.
+The 45 days everyone quotes is not a general return deadline; it is the penalty.
+Fail to furnish that itemized statement and you lose the right to withhold anything and must return the deposit in full within 45 days.
 The Security Deposit Interest Act (765 ILCS 715) still requires interest only at 25 or more units.
 Suburban Cook County's RTLO adds its own deposit rules: a cap of one and a half months' rent, return within 30 days, and two-times-deposit damages for violations.

 3. Your Lease Is Only as Good as Its Attachments

 A Texas lease from the internet will hurt you in a Chicago courtroom.
 Chicago leases must include the current RLTO summary and the security deposit interest rate summary (RLTO 5-12-170), and the city expects a bed bug informational brochure as well.
 Federally, any pre-1978 building needs the lead-based paint disclosure and EPA pamphlet.
-Illinois now also requires a radon disclosure and pamphlet for most residential leases — my understanding is this took effect January 1, 2024 for units below the third story.
+Illinois also requires a radon disclosure and pamphlet, under 420 ILCS 46/26 (added by P.A.
+103-298), for leases entered into on or after January 1, 2024.
+The duty does not reach dwelling units on the third story or higher above ground level (420 ILCS 46/20(9)).
+It is unconditional for the units it does cover: hand over the IEMA pamphlet "Radon Guide for Tenants" and the disclosure form whether or not the unit was ever tested.
+Here is the part landlords miss.
+The tenant gets 90 days to run their own test, and if the result exceeds the 4.0 pCi/L action level and you decline to mitigate, the tenant may terminate the lease.
 Suburban Cook properties need the Cook County RTLO summary.

 Missing attachments are not trivia.
 They surface as defenses and counterclaims at exactly the moment you need your eviction case to move.